sophiewax/library-literacy-analysis/README.md

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/78738d1c-6e2e-4d12-b04d-5251d9e22491" />

 Figure: Geographic distribution of public libraries in the United States.
+Made with ArcGIS online.

 This map is a critical component of the analysis for three key reasons: